streamlit/docs/content/library/advanced-features/multipage-apps/custom-navigation.md

 st.markdown(f"You are currently logged with the role of {st.session_state.role}.")
 ```

 As noted above, the redirect in `menu_with_redirect()` will prevent a user from ever seeing the warning messages on the admin pages.
-If you want to see it for yourself, just add another `st.page_link("pages/admin.py")` button at the bottom of `app.py` so you can navigate to the admin page after selecting the "user" role. 😉
+If you want to see the warning, just add another `st.page_link("pages/admin.py")` button at the bottom of `app.py` so you can navigate to the admin page after selecting the "user" role. 😉